Empirical evidence for the spherical shape of Earth

+Observations involving the horizon

 Visibility of distant objects on Earth's surface

 Graphs of distances to the true horizon on Earth for a given height h. s is along the surface of Earth, d is the straight line distance, and ~d is the approximate straight line distance assuming h << the radius of Earth, 6371 km.
 In the SVG image, hover over a graph to highlight it.

 On a completely flat Earth without obstructions (mountains, hills, valleys or volcanos), the ground itself would never obscure distant objects.
 A spherical surface has a horizon which is closer when viewed from a lower altitude.
 In theory, a person standing on the surface with eyes 1.8 m above the ground can see the ground up to about 4.79 km away, but a person at the top of the Eiffel Tower at 273 m can see the ground up to about 58.98 km away.

 This phenomenon permits a way of confirming that Earth's surface is locally convex: If the degree of curvature is determined to be the same everywhere on Earth's surface, and that surface was determined to be large enough, the constant curvature would show that Earth is spherical.
 In practice, this method is not reliable because of variations in atmospheric refraction, which is how much the atmosphere bends light traveling through it.
 Refraction can give the impression that Earth's surface is flat, curved more convexly than it is, or even that it is concave (this is what happened in various trials of the Bedford Level experiment).